ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 have saved some typing here with the command `git add ingredients.md instructions.md`).

-Let us now commit the change to the repository, with a bried but informative description of the change:
+Let us now commit the change to the repository, with a brief but informative description of the change:

 ~~~